 The goal of this course is to provide participants with an understanding of theories, principles, strategies, and alternative methods of applied research (quantitative, qualitative, and/or mixed-method designs) in public health focusing on culturally sensitive, appropriate literacy level and appropriate community engagement through participatory action research and collaborative inquiry of community-based participatory research, an appreciation of advantages and limitations of this approach, and skills necessary for participating effectively in CBPR projects.
 RSCH 8101, RSCH 8201.)

-In this course, students cover the application of community health assessment, secondary data analysis, and the use of health informatics and surveillance for program planning.
-Students learn to identify and prioritize problems, then assess and utilize community resources to address these problems.
-Topics include measuring selected determinants of community health status and health services use, classifying community assets, identifying data sources, simple and complex sampling designs and applying certain methods to maximize community participation incorporating the use of quantitative, qualitative, and mixed-methods research designs.
-Students will develop an understanding of statistical and epidemiological methodology to utilize secondary data to synthesize the results of a community health assessment and limitations to create a community diagnosis that serves as the basis for program planning and research design.
+In this course, students cover the application of secondary data analysis, and the use of health informatics and biosurveillance for program planning.
+Topics include measuring identifying data sources, analysis of data on selected determinants of community health status and health services use, sampling, and power calculations.
+Students can develop an understanding of statistical methodology to utilize secondary data and review the use of Geographic Information Systems data in public health.
 RSCH 8101, RSCH 8201.)

 Competency in program design, implementation, and evaluation is promoted in this course.
 Students have an overview of public health program planning and development, as well as needs and assets assessment.
 They focus on the methods required to implement programs and evaluate their efficacy.
 Students discuss the administration and coordination of public health program interventions and activities, and they explore the variety of methods used to facilitate public health research.
-PUBH 8440.)
+PUBH 8440 and RESI 8402.)

 *PUBH 8900, Research Forum Companion (0 credits), is taken concurrently with this course PUBH 8475.The companion course serves as a platform for the ongoing collaborative learning communication between students and their doctoral study chairs and as a repository for drafts and documentation materials related to the doctoral study.
 Students will be assigned to sections of PUBH 8900 based on their doctoral study chair.
 There is no cost for the course.